 Connect buttons, switches, LED lights, and some (analog) sensors using the I/O Expander hardware block.
 This block supports eight analog inputs (0-3V) and/or 8 digital input/outputs.
+The digital inputs must be dry contact switch closures or 5V DC maximum.
+Digital outputs are 3.3V.
+Other hardware blocks such as the Analog In Universal block support other voltage ranges.
 There is a ten screw terminal connector on back for connecting wires to the block.
 The connector block can also output 3.3V or 5V for powering an external device.

 There are many vendors to purchase sensors, sensor breakout boards, LEDs, and switches that can be connected to Interstacks.
 Some include Adafruit, Sparkfun, and Digikey.

-You can individually change the function of each of the eight I/O connections on the back of the I/O Expander hardware block by editing their corresponding property in the “Property Editor” in the bottom right of Stackbuilder.
+If you are programming a stack yourself using the Stackbuilder authoring software, you can individually change the function of each of the eight I/O connections on the back of the I/O Expander hardware block by editing the corresponding property in the “Property Editor” in the bottom right.
+If your stack is pre-progrmmed via a Starter Kit or other Interstacks engineering support services, it will have been set up for the correct type of input.

 To set properties in Stackbuilder: Select the I/O Expander block by clicking on it once.
 Click in the “Property Editor” in the bottom right, in the “Initial Value” column for the property you want to edit (if a character or string, use quotes).